RENTER'S RIGHTS

 RENTER'S RIGHTS INFO

 The most important foundation of renter’s rights is to read your Lease carefully and understand that you can be held to it once it is signed.
-There is no right to back out of a Lease once signed, and no “three day right of rescission.”
+Ask questions if you have any.
+There is no right to back out of a Lease once signed, and no “three-day right of rescission.”

 A Lease defines the rules in effect while you as a Resident use the Landlord’s property.
 Rules include the amount of rent, length of time the rental is scheduled to last, the amount of the security deposit, property maintenance responsibilities, and many other details.
 Other rules may be required through law and programs related to affordability or other policies of the property.